-Figure 1b: Labor income shares1) in advanced economies, 1970-2006 (relatively mild decline)
+Figure 1b Labour income shares1 in advanced economies, 1970-2006 (relatively mild decline)

-1) Measured as a percent of gross national income (GNI), corrected for the income of other (nonemployee) categories of workers in the year 1970.
-Source: WIFO
+Note: (1) Measured as a % of gross national income (GNI), corrected for the income of other (non employee) categories of workers in the year 1970.
+Source: Austrian Institute of Economic Research (WIFO), Vienna

-Figure 2: Labor income shares1) in transition economies, 1970-2006
+Figure 2 Labour income shares1 in transition economies, 1970-2006

-1) Measured as a percent of gross national income (GNI), corrected for the income of other (nonemployee) categories of workers in the year 1995.
-Source: WIFO
+Note: (1) Measured as a % of gross national income (GNI), corrected for the income of other (non employee) categories of workers in the year 1995.
+Source: Austrian Institute of Economic Research (WIFO), Vienna

-3. Free trade and income distribution in the Stolper-Samuelson context
+3 Free trade and income distribution in the Stolper-Samuelson context

-In order to explain the phenomenon of declining labor income shares - primarily in the advanced economies - we refer to the Stolper-Samuelson theorem (Stolper and Samuelson, 1941), henceforth abbreviated with S-S. This paper was the first to demonstrate the Heckscher-Ohlin (H-O) theorem in a two goods, two countries, two factors (capital and labor) model.
-The H-O theorem shows that with identical technologies at home and abroad, the country with the larger endowment of capital relative to labor should export the capital intensive good.
-By the same reasoning, the country with the larger endowment of labor relative to capital should export the labor intensive good.
-Although we know from the many attempts to test the H-O theory, demonstrating that the Heckscher-Ohlin theorem holds empirically has proven a lot trickier than anyone expected, but the bottom line is that it is extremely helpful for thinking about trade between countries with widely different capital labor ratios.
+In order to explain the phenomenon of declining labour income shares - primarily in the advanced economies - we refer to the Stolper-Samuelson theorem (Stolper and Samuelson, 1941), henceforth abbreviated with S-S. This paper was the first to demonstrate the Heckscher-Ohlin (H-O) theorem in a two goods, two countries, two factors (capital and labour) model.
+The H-O theorem shows that with identical technologies at home and abroad, the country with the larger endowment of capital relative to labour should export the capital intensive good.
+By the same reasoning, the country with the larger endowment of labour relative to capital should export the labour intensive good.
+Although we know from the many attempts to test the H-O theory, demonstrating that the Heckscher-Ohlin theorem holds empirically has proven a lot trickier than anyone expected, but the bottom line is that it is extremely helpful for thinking about trade between countries with widely different capital labour ratios.
 The major result of the S-S theorem was to confirm the intuitive analysis of Ohlin about who wins and who loses when a country opens up to trade.
 The answer is that the relatively abundant factor gains and the relatively scarce factor lose, not only in nominal terms but also in real terms.
-Thus if capital is the relatively abundant factor (compared to the trading partner), then the liberalization of trade will result in an increase in the return on capital more than proportionately compared to the price of either good, whereas the wage rate will fall relative to the price of either good.
-Admittedly, many of the simple 2x2x2 results do not generalize so easily where there are more factors and more goods but they do typically go through in a weaker sense, and the broad intuition remains critical in helping us understand how trade affects welfare.
+Thus if capital is the relatively abundant factor (compared to the trading partner), then the liberalisation of trade will result in an increase in the return on capital more than proportionately compared to the price of either good, whereas the wage rate will fall relative to the price of either good.
+Admittedly, many of the simple $2 \times 2 \times 2$ results do not generalise so easily where there are more factors and more goods but they do typically go through in a weaker sense, and the broad intuition remains critical in helping us understand how trade affects welfare.

-We study the S-S effects of European's mini globalization in two steps, namely the income distributional effects of trade liberalization and those of factor movements.
+We study the S-S effects of European's mini globalisation in two steps, namely the income distributional effects of trade liberalisation and those of factor movements.

-(i) First we study the consequences of the liberalization of trade between the EU and the CEEC since 1989.
-In the frame work of the asymmetrical tariff reductions with the Europe Agreements (EAs) the bilateral trade between the EU and the CEEC was liberalized, starting in 1997.
-Via EU enlargement in 2004 and 2007 the former CEECs were integrated fully into the enlarged customs union of the EU.

-(ii) Second we study the possible consequences of the ongoing process of direct investments from the old to the new EU member states.
+- 1 We study the consequences of the liberalisation of trade between the EU and the CEEC since 1989.
+In the frame work of the asymmetrical tariff reductions with the Europe Agreements (EAs) the bilateral trade between the EU and the CEEC was liberalised, starting in 1997.
+Via EU enlargement in 2004 and 2007 the former CEECs were integrated fully into the enlarged customs union of the EU. - 2 We study the possible consequences of the ongoing process of direct investments from the old to the new EU member states.

-Whereas the distributional effects of the trade liberalization are a clear-cut result of the S-S theorem, the implications of FDIs are not so simple.
+Whereas the distributional effects of the trade liberalisation are a clear-cut result of the S-S theorem, the implications of FDIs are not so simple.